In a World Like This: Tour

-The album was supported by the In a World Like This Tour, which started on May 24, 2013 in China and finished on June 28, 2015.
+The album was supported by the In a World Like This Tour, which started in China on May 24, 2013, and finished on June 28, 2015.
 The tour consists of over 150 shows in 11 legs worldwide so far.

 Critical reception

 In a World Like This received mixed to positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 60, which indicates "generally favorable reviews", based on 11 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 60, which indicates "mixed or average reviews," based on 11 reviews.

 Stephen Thomas Erlewine of AllMusic found it "far more interesting" sonically than the two last albums and stated, "In a World Like This is a surprisingly mature and fine record from a former boy band that seems unafraid to act its age."
-MUZU.TV's Pip Ellwood opined that In a World Like This finds Backstreet Boys continuing to mature with their sound.
-The album's title track sees the group working once again with long-time collaborator Max Martin.
-The track keeps Backstreet Boys’ sensibilities allowing their strong harmonies to come to the fore on the chorus and giving each of the individual members vocal parts.
-Musically the song is an acoustic-driven mid-tempo number that is recognisable as them but different from anything they’ve done before.
+MUZU.TV's Pip Ellwood opined that In a World Like This finds the Backstreet Boys continuing to mature with their sound.
+The album's title track sees the group working again with long-time collaborator Max Martin.
+The track keeps the Backstreet Boys’ sensibilities, allowing their strong harmonies to come to the fore on the chorus and giving each member vocal parts.
+Musically, the song is an acoustic-driven mid-tempo number that is as recognizable as them but different from anything they’ve done before.

-In a mixed review, Caroline Sullivan of The Guardian opined that their last record, released 2009, recreated the dancepop of their golden era; this time, perhaps goaded by fear of looking foolish, they've abandoned the beats for mid-tempo adult pop.
+In a mixed review, Caroline Sullivan of The Guardian opined that "their last record, released 2009, recreated the dance-pop of their golden era; this time, perhaps goaded by fear of looking foolish, they've abandoned the beats for mid-tempo adult pop."